chaoss/community/how-work-is-done/community-projects/dei-badging/event-badging/reviewing/README.md

 ## Introduction

-Thank you so much for showing interest in D&I Badging Project and the review system.
+Thank you so much for showing interest in DEI Badging Project and the review system.
 We are delighted to have you here!
 This page tells you a bit about the participation as a reviewer and helps with some detailed principles you would need to know while reviewing.

 ## Reviewer Guide

-A CHAOSS D&I Badging application starts when an event organizer opens an issue on the [event](https://github.com/badging/event-diversity-and-inclusion) badging repository.
+A CHAOSS DEI Badging application starts when an event organizer opens an issue on the [event](https://github.com/badging/event-diversity-and-inclusion) badging repository.
 The organizer fills out the form and a GitHub issue is created that contains the content of the application.
 Upon being assigned an issue, a reviewer will be provided with a review checklist in the form of an issue comment.

 ### Please Consider

-* You need a GitHub account to review for the D&I Badging program.
+* You need a GitHub account to review for the DEI Badging program.
-* Once you become a reviewer of D&I Badging \(see [apply to review](https://handbook.chaoss.community/community-handbook/badging/reviewing/apply-to-review) on how to be a reviewer\), your GitHub handle will be added to the review list and you will be assigned to new issues.
+* Once you become a reviewer of DEI Badging \(see [apply to review](https://github.com/chaoss/community/blob/main/how-work-is-done/community-projects/dei-badging/event-badging/reviewing/apply-to-review.md) on how to be a reviewer\), your GitHub handle will be added to the review list and you will be assigned to new issues.
-* You can read [CHAOSS D&I metrics](https://github.com/chaoss/wg-diversity-inclusion/), especially metrics under the Event Diversity focus area to get a further grasp before reviewing.
+* You can read [CHAOSS DEI metrics](https://github.com/chaoss/wg-diversity-inclusion/), especially metrics under the Event Diversity focus area to get a further grasp before reviewing.

-{% hint style="warning" %}
 Please make sure you don't miss an assignment notification.
 If a reviewer provides no response to the issue for more than one month, D&I Badging moderator team will reassign a new reviewer for that issue.
-{% endhint %}

 ### While You Are Reviewing

 The Reviewer's task is to analyze the information given by an event organizer using the Review Checklist.
 The reviewer provides their observations according to the Review Checklist and feedback on how an application can be improved if certain checks are not met.
-You may find more guidance for this process in the [review process](https://handbook.chaoss.community/community-handbook/badging/reviewing/the-review-process) section.
+You may find more guidance for this process in the [review process](https://github.com/chaoss/community/blob/main/how-work-is-done/community-projects/dei-badging/event-badging/reviewing/the-review-process.md) section.

 ### How to Review